Patrick Meenan (politician)

 Meenan was trained as an accountant.
 He was also the owner of KATI and KAWY radio stations from 1957 to 1981.

 Meenan began as a member of the Casper City council in the 1950s.
-From 1962-1965 he was mayor of Casper.
+From 1962 to 1965 he was mayor of Casper.
 Under his administration the number of paved streets in the city was significantly increased.

 He and his wife Shirley were the parents of four children.